-The BLM and BOEM are committed to ensuring that the public receives a fair return for the use of Outer Continental Shelf conventional energy resources.
+The Department of the Interior remains committed to ensuring that the public receives a fair return for the use of Outer Continental Shelf conventional energy resources.
 This determination involves a careful balancing of economic, employment, environmental, and national-security considerations.
-The BLM and BOEM will use this report and its underlying model as one tool in making future assessments of fair return and decisions regarding fiscal terms for Federal oil and gas leases.
+This study serves as one tool for informing decision-making on the appropriate fiscal terms for Federal oil and gas leases.
 Forthcoming reports will focus on the Department of the Interior’s onshore and offshore frontier areas.

 1The study provides yet-to-find resource estimates that are the resources likely to be developed within the next 40 years.
 These estimates do not reflect BOEM's own assessment of undiscovered oil and gas resources, which can be found at: https://www.boem.gov/2016a-National-Assessment-Fact-Sheet/.